Gurobi/gurobipy-pandas/README.md

-# pdcomfi
+# gurobipy-pandas

-Comfi wrappers and extensions for gurobipy/pandas interaction
+Accessors and extensions for gurobipy/pandas interaction